Anatomical feature-prioritized loss for enhanced MR to CT translation: Discussion

 For global image synthesis quality, traditional metrics such as MAE and SSIM were employed.
 However, these intensity-based metrics alone often do not adequately capture the nuanced needs of medical imaging, such as the accurate delineation of boundaries between different tissues or the identification of lesions.
 This underscores the necessity of using structure-specific metrics such as Dice score and Normalized Surface Distance (NSD) for evaluating the quality of local reconstructions, particularly focusing on preserving anatomical structural details that are vital for clinical analysis.

-\subsubsection{Performance and Insights}
+\subsection{Performance and Insights}

 Our experiments indicate that the AFP loss excels in refining the reconstruction of targeted structures, regardless of the dataset (lung or pelvis) or the method used (GAN or U-Net).
-In the lung region, we evaluated our models on three segmentation tasks: airways and sain bronchi using the NaviAirway pipeline, and larger anatomical regions (muscles, organs, bones) using the TotalSegmentator pipeline.
+In the lung region, we evaluated our models on three segmentation tasks: airways and sain bronchi using the NaviAirway pipeline, airway lesions with the Holistic Airway Lesions (HAL) pipeline, and larger anatomical regions (muscles, organs, bones) using the TotalSegmentator pipeline.
 As expected, the best model for each task is often the one with embeddings closely aligned with the task being evaluated.
 For instance, for muscle and organ reconstruction based on TotalSegmentator segmentation, the most effective model utilizes AFP loss with TotalSegmentator's embeddings.

 However, surprisingly, some networks with non-specialized embeddings can produce high-quality reconstructions or even outperform specialized models when combined with them.
-For bone reconstruction, AFP loss using NaviAirway's embeddings yielded excellent results, despite the network originally being specialized in fine structures within the lungs, which are quite different from bone segmentation.
+For example, the combination of NaviAirway and HAL's embeddings achieved the best performance for airway reconstruction, surpassing the AFP loss with NaviAirway's embeddings alone.
+Additionally, for bone reconstruction, AFP loss combining NaviAirway and HAL's embeddings yielded excellent results, despite these two networks originally being specialized in fine structures within the lungs, which are quite different from bone segmentation.
 These findings highlight the advanced understanding and representation capabilities of pre-trained segmentation networks and underscore the value of using them as replacements for perceptual loss or L1 loss.

 Moreover, while a general model like TotalSegmentator is not perfectly suited for fine structure reconstruction, it serves as an excellent starting point for coarser tasks.
 It systematically outperforms L1 loss and MedicalNet perceptual loss in every segmentation task, and provides sharper and more realistic visual reconstructions compared to these other models.